upcmd/updocs-content/logs/c0154_vvvvv.md

     {{.b.not_exist}}
     ~SubStep1: [print:  ]
-          template rendering problem -> template: .:1:4: executing "." at <.b.not_exist>: can't evaluate field not_exist in type interface {}
+          template rendering -> template: .:1:4: executing "." at <.b.not_exist>: can't evaluate field not_exist in type interface {}
     WARN:
         1:{{.b.not_exist}}

+    trouble shooting tips:
+    <incompatible types for comparison>: the variable might not be registered, use -v vvv to see the cache, or use inspect cmd to debug

     -----trace for reference-----